How did it get here?

 A new version of the Ginko Buxus lure produced by Sumi Agro was released in 2017 which use the same pheromone used in earlier versions but has a slow release mechanism that make it effective for eight months.
 This means you don’t have to remember to change the lures during the season making it much easier for users as they then only have to empty the traps.
 The lures are widely available in France but are not currently easy to purchase elsewhere (it is now available in the UK from greengardener.co.uk following work by EBTS UK to connect the makers with retailers).

-Pheromone traps are a useful tool to identify pest pressure levels and should be used in conjunction with spraying or biological controls.
+Pheromone traps are a useful tool to identify pest pressure levels and can be used in conjunction with spraying or biological controls.

 Trap location